Pylons/pyramid/docs/authorintro.rst

    single: Zope 3
    single: Zope 2
    single: repoze.bfg genesis
+   single: pyramid genesis

 The Genesis of :mod:`repoze.bfg`
 ================================

+Before the end of 2010, :mod:`pyramid` was known as :mod:`repoze.bfg`.

 I wrote :mod:`repoze.bfg` after many years of writing applications using :term:`Zope`.
 Zope provided me with a lot of mileage: it wasn't